LordButley/itspuppytime/README.md

 - A container with an image on the left, a header and content on the right.
 - A container with an image on the right, a header and content on the left.

+## Technologies Used

+ ### Languages Used:

+ - HTML

+ - CSS

+ ### Frameworks, Libraries & Programs Used:

+ 1. Git:
+    - Git was used for version control to commit and push code to Git and GitHub.

+ 2. GitHub:
+    - GitHub was used to store the project code.

+ 3. Balsamiq:
+    - Balsamiq was used to create the initial designs for the pages on the site.

+ 4. Favicon:
+    - Favicon used to implement a favicon on the browser tab

+ 5. Google Fonts:
+    - Google fonts were used to import both the Hachi Maru and Poppins fonts that are used on the site.

+6. imagecolorpicker.com
+    - Website which allows you to find the hexidecimal colour code of a colour in an image

+7. Pexels / Unsplash
+    - Copywrite free stock images used throughout website

+8. TinyJPG
+    - TinyJPG used to create smaller versions of images enabling quickly load times.

+9. ami.responsivedesign.is
+    - Used to create 4 screen mock up image in Readme

+10. Google Developer Tools - including Lighthouse
+    - used to constantly test the code and give feedback.

 # Possible future developments.